-I had recently discovered a course on astral travel and dreams that was written by Mark Pritchard, a spiritual author who writes with the name Belsebuub.
+I had recently discovered a course on astral travel and dreams that was written by the author Belsebuub.

 I was focusing on learning to wake up in dreams by doing reality checks and making an effort during the day to pay more attention to my environment.
 I would look around me and examine where I was, inspect the scenes and objects around me, and try to seriously ask myself whether I was actually awake or dreaming at that moment.